 Eligibility and Requirements

-Fellowships are for one full academic year, and require the fellow to be in residence at Stanford during Autumn, Winter, and Spring Quarters (mid-September 2017 through mid-June 2018).
-Candidates will normally have an MFA or interdisciplinary PhD in the arts.
+Fellowships are for one full academic year, and require the fellow to be in residence at Stanford during Autumn, Winter, and Spring Quarters (mid-September 2018 through mid-June 2019).
+Candidates will normally have an MFA or interdisciplinary Ph.D. in the arts.
 Independent artists and scholars must demonstrate artistic or scholarly achievement equivalent to a relevant terminal degree.
-Fellows will be expected to teach one undergraduate course and contribute to University-wide working groups, seminars, and public discussions.
+Fellows will be expected to teach one undergraduate course and contribute to University-wide working groups and seminars.
 Fellows will also have the opportunity to present their work in events open to the public.

 For more information: